 Well, Pavel was right in this case.
 If I had turned off all of my creativity and independent thinking, I would have accepted that paragraph as the truth (even though it contradicts all available evidence) and it would have saved me some pain later.

 I can't just turn off my brain, but I think it is important that we compromise with Pavel.
 We should take the documentation seriously, and when it says something that contradicts our experience, we should consider the possibility that the documentation could be correct in some other domain that we haven't tested yet.
-Therefore, two of the myths I listed above might actually be half-truths.
+Therefore, some of the myths I listed above might actually be half-truths.

 - Digital Signatures for Kernel Modules on Windows (kmsigning.doc).
 Microsoft. .